2019 Argentina Global Money Week

 NUMBER OF CHILDREN REACHED DIRECTLY:

 Central Bank of the Republic of Argentina

-For the first time, the Central Bank of the Republic of Argentina (BCRA) was a leading organization for the Global Money Week celebrations.
-The Central Bank coordinated over 40 organizations to promote the annual awareness-raising Campaign.
+For the first time, the Central Bank of the Republic of Argentina (BCRA) was a leading organisation for the Global Money Week celebrations.
+The Central Bank coordinated over 40 organisations to promote the annual awareness-raising Campaign.
 Throughout the Week, workshops, seminars and talks were held in schools, seminars and the “Future Fair”, which was especially designed to empower youth.
 Schools were given the opportunity to visit FinTechs.
 The talks were televised and reported on.
-All organizations published content on their website and social media pages.
+All organisations published content on their website and social media pages.
 Additionally, a virtual finance education website was launched.
 The Ministry of Education deemed the event extremely important and of educational interest.